Accounting Honors Society

 Phi Alpha, Eta Iota Chapter, Department of Social Work

-Eta Iota is the local chapter name of the National Phi Alpha Social Work Honor Society at APU.
-The purpose of Phi Alpha is to provide a closer bond among social work students and promote humanitarian goals and ideals.
-Phi Alpha fosters high academic standards for social work students and invites into membership those who have attained excellence in scholarship and service.
-To qualify for membership, a candidate must:
+Eta Iota is the local chapter of the Phi Alpha Honor Society, a national social work honor society.
+Phi Alpha provides opportunities for a closer bond among social work students and promotes humanitarian goals and ideals.
+It fosters high academic standards for social work students and invites into membership those who have attained excellence in scholarship and service.
+To qualify for membership, a candidate must be a declared social work major, have senior status, have at least 90 semester hours of general and departmental coursework, exhibit personal and professional integrity, and have a minimum grade-point average of 3.6 in all coursework.
+At the graduate level, a graduate social work student must have obtained a minimum 3.6 GPA in the Master of Social Work program at the end of the semester prior to graduation.

-Phi Alpha Theta, Department of History and Political Science
+Phi Alpha Theta, Alpha Omicron Tau Chapter, Department of History and Political Science

 Phi Delta Epsilon, Mu Chapter, Department of Biology and Chemistry

 Phi Delta Epsilon (PhiDE) is an international medical fraternity that creates physicians of integrity with a lifelong commitment to the guiding principles of philanthropy, deity, and education through fellowship, service, mentoring, and formal training in leadership, science, and ethics.
 The California Mu chapter of PhiDE was chartered at Azusa Pacific University on April 17, 2010, and has since provided premedical students with various resources, including networking with doctors and students at other universities, leadership training at regional and international conferences, and opportunities to participate in various internships and medical education programs.
-Additionally, PhiDE members at APU have participated in community service through a wide variety of local organizations such as the Glendora Teen Center, Habitat for Humanity, and Children’s Hospital Los Angeles, and have raised more than $7,000 to support Children’s Miracle Network, Phi Delta Epsilon’s official philanthropic partner.
+Additionally, PhiDE members at APU have participated in community service through a wide variety of local organizations such as Glendora’s Crowther Teen and Family Center, Habitat for Humanity, and Children’s Hospital Los Angeles, and have raised funds to support the Children’s Miracle Network, Phi Delta Epsilon’s official philanthropic partner.

 Phi Delta Phi, Department of History and Political Science